liguge/1D-Grad-CAM-for-interpretable-intelligent-fault-diagnosis/readme.md

 # This model can input one-dimensional vibration signals directly.
 # Everyone can refer to 1D-Grad-CAM++(Recommendation!), and later we have made a lot of modifications compared to 1D-Grad-CAM.

-# If this project helps you, please cite my work:
+# If it is helpful for your research, please kindly cite this work:

 ```html
 @article{ZHANG2022110242,